 Many people see prostitution as a “victimless” crime, and may, therefore, underestimate the legal penalties associated with this crime.
 Like all other sexually based offenses in Florida, state law is tough on prostitution.
 Whether someone is engaged in prostitution, or even profits from it without being directly involved, they could face criminal charges.
 If a minor is involved, federal laws, as well as state laws, could apply.

-Conviction for prostitution carries heavy penalties, including exclusion from certain professions under state law.
+Conviction for hiring Florida escorts carries heavy penalties, including exclusion from certain professions under state law.
 Given the potential for harsh penalties, it is important to contact a Florida criminal lawyer right away if you have been arrested for prostitution or related crimes.

 It is important to note that this law prohibits all sexual activity given in exchange for money, not just sexual intercourse.
 Anyone convicted of prostitution could face the following penalties upon conviction:

 - First offense: up to 60 days in jail; fines up to $500